Formula: Mg3Si4O6 or 3MgO.4SiO2.H2O

 Amazingly, talc is also used to produce low expansion ceramics, for example thermal shock resistant stoneware bodies.
 In these it acts as a low expansion flux that reduces body expansion by converting available quartz mineral, mainly in kaolin, to silicates of magnesia.
 Cordierite bodies used in kiln furniture and flameware (an a host of other applications e.g. catalytic converters) employ a high percentage of talc and extend this concept so that all free quartz is used up.
 Such bodies tend to have a narrow firing range because all the silica needs react before the body distorts.

-Thus talc is truly a curious material.
-By itself it is a refractory powder; yet in amounts of only 1-5% in stoneware or porcelain bodies it can drastically improve vitrification!
-Yet cone 06-04 ceramic slips containing up to 60% talc can often be fired to cone 6 without melting or even deforming!
-Nothwithstanding this, other 50:50 talc:ball clay bodies will completely melt and boil at cone 6!
-In glazes at middle temperature raw talc is refractory, its presence tends to create opaque and matte surfaces, yet if supplied in a frit it can create wonderfully transparent glossy glazes.
+Talc is a curious glaze material also.
+At middle temperature raw talc is refractory, its presence tends to create opaque and matte surfaces, yet if supplied in a frit it can create wonderfully transparent glossy glazes.
 At cone 10 it is a powerful flux but also can be used in combination with calcium carbonate to create very tactile magnesia matte glazes (the MgO forms magnesium silicate crystals on cooling to give both opacity and a matte silky surface).
+This being said, where transparency is needed it is generally best to source MgO from a frit (since talc loses its water of hydration quite late in the firing, after melt of most glazes has begun).

 Talcs vary alot in their iron content (some talcs have almost zero iron, others are much higher), so if you are making a body high in talc be aware that the reason it is not firing as white as you would like might be because of the talc, not the clays.
 Some talcs can have significant carbon.
 Texas talcs, for example, have CO2 chemically bound into the dolomitic portion, this can produce 7% LOI (in addition to the crystal water LOI that burns off later).